 If we aren’t objective when evaluating the news, we develop a biased perspective of a depressing and hopeless world that leaves us feeling despondent and drained.

-Even though media burnout and anxiety is a legitimate concern, totally unplugging yourself and pretending that we’re living in a paradise is not the solution.
+Even though negative media burnout and anxiety is a legitimate concern, totally unplugging yourself and pretending that we’re living in a paradise is not the solution.
 As responsible members of the human race, we need to be strong enough to face the reality of what’s happening in the world so that we can actively find ways to contribute towards finding solutions.

 1. Only listen to media sources that you trust: Be selective about the media sources that you pay attention to.
 Now that there’s freedom of press, and almost everyone has the freedom to express their opinions, we need to be discerning about whom we choose to listen to.
 Quality is more important than quantity.
 Aim for news outlets that try to be as factual, and objective, as possible in order to receive a balanced view, as opposed to the sensationalized new stories that you find in tabloids.
 Respectable news is one that is solution-focused, and that creates positive vibes.